oroinc/documentation/user/back-office/sales/quotes/flows/steps-in-quote-management-no-workflow.rst

 #.
 Click **Edit** on the top right of the page:

    .. image:: /user/img/sales/quotes/quotes_edit1.png
+      :alt: Click the Edit button on the quote edit page

 #.
 Update the **Quote General Information**, **Line Items**, **Shipping Address**, or **Shipping Information** sections.
 See :ref:`Create a Quote <user-guide--quotes--create>` section for detailed information on the available options.
 #.
 Click **Save** on the top right of the page.